An iconic slipper that has been used by pro climbers for over two decades.

 Slipper style climbing shoes were first introduced to the world in 1984 with the creation of the La Sportiva Ballerina.
 The purpose was simple, provide the ultimate comfort shoe for a day of playing at the crag.
-Ever since then, climbing shoe manufacturers the world over have joined the party and added slip-on climbing shoes to their ever-growing line-up.
+Since then, plenty of other climbing shoe manufacturers have joined the party and added slip-on climbing shoes to their ever-growing line-up.

 In this article, we are going to have a look at some of the best slipper climbing shoes available and what each model is best suited for.